 - Using and disseminating information about appropriate student support services

 - Monitoring student progress toward academic and career goals

-- Engaging in developmental advising (which includes career and life planning)
+- Engaging in developmental academic advising (which includes career and life planning)

 - Exhibiting a mastery of institutional regulations, policies and procedures